KamWithK/GitStarred/README.md

 The project is split up into multiple parts:
 * Data collection using the GitHub GraphQL API
 * Data pipeline for feature engineering (finding, selecting and creating features)
-* Modelling using H2O's AutoML model trainer (iteratively on small subsets of the raw ~50 GB dataset)
+* Ensemble modelling using H2O's AutoML model trainer (iteratively on small subsets of the raw ~50 GB dataset)
-* Training the final/full model (and evaluating it)
+* Neural network modelling using PyTorch and Huggingn Face Transformers
 * Creating a website to predict a repositories performance and provide suggestions

 *Note that this project is currently a work in progress, so not everything here has been implemented yet.*